 The Applicant Company must supply revised forms promptly if any changes occur that materially affect the accuracy of the forms filed in support of the application.
 For example, the Applicant Company must forward new quarterly statements as soon as they become available.

 In addition, all carriers admitted to transact insurance in any Uniform State are required to maintain their Certificate(s) of Authority in good order to ensure ongoing compliance with all applicable laws, regulations and bulletins.

-Some jurisdictions may have additional requirements that the applicant must meet before the state can issue a Certificate of Authority.
-Before completing a UCAA Expansion Application, the applicant should review a list of requirements for the state to which the applicant is applying.
-These requirements can be located under the State Charts on the UCAA website.
+Some jurisdictions may have additional requirements that the Applicant Company must meet before the state can issue a Certificate of Authority.
+Before completing a UCAA Expansion Application, the Applicant Company should review a list of requirements for the state to which the Applicant Company is applying.
+These requirements are located under State-Specific Requirements on the UCAA homepage.